manishraj27/mern-project-cli/README.md

 ```

 This will start your application with:

 - Backend running on `http://localhost:5000`
 - Frontend running on `http://localhost:3000`
 - MongoDB running on port `27017`

-To include your changes in the README file for the `mern-project-cli`, you can add a new section to highlight the `add-eslint` command.
-Here’s how you can format it:

----

 ### 7. Add ESLint